masc-ucsc/docs/docs/pyrope/04-variables.md

 A variable is an instance of a given type.
 The type may be inferred from use.
 The basic types are Boolean, Function, Integer, Range, and String.
-All those types can be combined with Bundles.
+All those types can be combined with tuples.
 All the complex types are build around these types.